Proof Export

 Mathlib.Cubical; Coq requires theHoTTplugin; Dedukti and Metamath do not handle HoTT and will emit the theorem as an opaque axiom with the framework taghott:native. -

-SMT proof-tree fidelity. the SMT backend's
+SMT proof-tree fidelity.
+Native solver

 Framework axiom drift.
 If a framework's formalization in the target (e.g., Mathlib's version of Lurie HTT) changes, re-verification may fail even though the Verum proof is still sound.
 The envelope carries the framework ID but not a specific version; consumers must pin their version.